skymakerstudio/erp-adapter-webconfig-monitor/readme.md

-# Monitor G5 Web adapter for PartConfigration
+# Monitor G5 ERP - Web adapter for PartConfigration
-Library for making complex configuration structures in ERP Monitor G5 easy to work with in a web context
+Library for making complex data structures for the Monitor G5 API easy to work with in a web context

-Library also eliminate dependency for internal guid references that changes in Monitor G5
+Library also eliminate dependency for internal guid references that tend to change with version in the G5 API

 Include the AdapterLibrary in your project